Reviews You Can Rely On

 Analysis and Test Results

 With so many backpacking chairs on the market, how do you pick the right one?
 In this article, we've identified the four most important qualities to look for in a chair.
-We rated each seat on how compact they are, how much they weigh, the comfort level after sitting in them for 30 minutes, their stability when getting in and out, the ease of setup, and perhaps more importantly, how easily they pack back into their bags.
-We weighted the metrics based on what we felt to be most important in a backpacking chair, with comfort being at the top of that list, followed by size & weight, stability, and finally, ease of use.
-Read on to learn all about our top performers.
+We rate each seat on its comfort throughout 30 minutes of lounging, its size and how much it weighs, its overall stability when getting in and out, and its ease of use.
+We weight metrics accordingly based on our experience of what is most important in a backpacking chair, with comfort being at the top of that list, followed by size and weight, stability, and, finally, ease of use.

 This review has a wide range of prices.
 Of the products that offer the best value, the Moon Lence Backpacking Chair stands out.
 This lesser-known brand still performs above average in most areas while keeping the price astonishingly low.
 Our favorite chair, the Skyline UL is on the pricey end but offers an exceptionally well-rounded performance with high marks in comfort, size, weight, stability, and ease of use.

-Sometimes the simplest answer is the best.
+Sometimes, the simplest answer is the best.
 This rings true with the Therm-a-Rest Z Seat, which is a basic piece of egg-carton style foam.
 Despite its simplicity, it offers exceptional value for its low price, extreme durability, minuscule weight, and versatility.
-For the biggest cost savings, look to the foam chairs, which are almost always less expensive than tent-style models but can still offer you a padded seat to comfort your derrière.
+The same goes for the Nemo Chipper, which is even cheaper and made from reclaimed materials.
+For the most significant cost savings, look to the foam chairs, which are almost always less expensive than tent-style models but can still offer you a padded seat to comfort your derrière.

 backpacking chair - if we had to sum up the z seat in just a few words: sit anywhere for...